 I am currently seeing clients via Zoom.
 I have availability for new clients and reduced fees for front line staff.

-I am a qualified Psychotherapist (BACP) offering open-ended individual therapy in South West London.
+Fully qualified Counselling Psychologist and Psychotherapist offering open-ended individual therapy in South West London.
 I have extensive experience working with anxiety, depression, low self-esteem and relational concerns.
 My priority is to build a containing and supportive therapeutic relationship which creates a space for honest discussion and exploration.

 Psychological difficulties can take several forms and people often convey that something is ‘not quite right,’ perhaps they have been feeling low, tearful, disconnected or anxious for some time.
 These difficulties can take us by surprise and often emerge when ‘everything should be okay.’
 Together we will talk about your difficulties, how you make sense of them and explore ways to overcome or minimise the effects they have on your daily life.